-When it comes to ethnic couture, Indian Saree surely deserves special mention.
+When it comes to ethnic couture, Indian Sari surely deserves special mention.
 This classic six yards long drape has fascinated women folk since eternity.
 The amazing history of Indian Saree is the testimony of this fact.
 It is quite interesting to know how Saree changes over the time.

 From its evolution till contemporary form, the sari has undergone a tremendous transformation in designs, patterns, and fabrics.
 Let us talk a walk down the bylanes of Indian sari history to understand origin and progression of this quintessential garment.

 Origin of Saree